twiddlingbits/twr-wasm/docs/api/api-c-stdlib.md

 # Standard C library
 The following subset of the standard C library is available.

- The source for these use the "twr_" function prefix (for example, twr_printf).
-These also have standard C runtime names defined (for example, printf is defined in the usual stdio.h).

-The subset of implemented standard c lib functions can be found in the `tiny-wasm-runtime/include` folder.
+See `tiny-wasm-runtime/include` folder for more detail.

 ## stdio.h
 ~~~